Meet the Team

 "Human rights are important to me because they protect the dignity and freedom of every person, ensuring that all individuals are treated with fairness and respect.
 They provide a foundation for justice, equality, and the ability to live without fear or oppression."

-Graduate Assistant, Human Rights Institute
+Student Worker, Human Rights Institute

-Student Assistant, Human Rights Institute
+Student Worker, Human Rights Institute

 Yerlin Holguin